nystudio107/craft-pathtools/README.md

 To install PathTools, follow these steps:

 1. Install with Composer via `composer require nystudio107/craft-pathtools` from your project directory
-2. Install the plugin via `./craft install/plugin path-tools` via the CLI, or in the Control Panel, go to Settings → Plugins and click the “Install” button for Connect.
+2. Install the plugin via `./craft install/plugin path-tools` via the CLI, or in the Control Panel, go to Settings → Plugins and click the “Install” button for Path Tools.

 You can also install PathTools via the **Plugin Store** in the Craft AdminCP.